Automatic Performance Diagnostic and Tuning Features

 Automatic Shared Memory Management puts Oracle in control of allocating memory within the SGA.
 The

-parameter sets the amount of memory available to the SGA.
-This parameter can be altered dynamically up to a maximum of the SGA_MAX_SIZE
+SGA_TARGET parameter sets the amount of memory available to the SGA.
+This parameter can be altered dynamically up to a maximum of the SGA_MAX_SIZE parameter value.
+Provided the STATISTICS_LEVEL is set to TYPICAL or ALL and the SGA_TARGET is set to a value other than "0" Oracle will control the memory pools which would otherwise be controlled by the following parameters.DB_CACHE_SIZE(default block size)SHARED_POOL_SIZELARGE_POOL_SIZEJAVA_POOL_SIZE

 If these parameters are set to a non-zero value they represent the minimum size for the pool.
 These minimum values may be necessary if you experience application errors when certain pool sizes drop below a specific threshold.